Loading Calculator

 Scuba Diving (up to 50 metres)

-Scuba Diving is primarily a recreational activity, very popular during vacations in tropical places.
+Scuba diving is primarily a recreational activity that is very popular during vacations in tropical places.
 Still, it is sometimes also done by professional Divers, whether for Spear Fishing, Underwater Photography, Scientific Research, Rescue, or Combat.

 People who want to dive deeper than 18 metres must be PADI qualified.
 Generally speaking, most recreational dives are up to 30 metres deep, meaning all participants must have a PADI certificate.